neilpeterson/talk-terraform-workshop/03-terraform-expressions/README.md

-# String Interpolation
+# Terraform Expression Syntax

 ## Module Overview

-Terraform string interpolation allows you to consume varriables, resource attributes, and data from other data sources within your Terraform configurations.
+Terraform expressions allows you to consume varriables, resource attributes, and data from other data sources within your Terraform configurations.

-In this module, you will work with string interpolation.
+In this module, you will work with expressions.
 You will also be introduced to the `terraform plan` command.

+Expressions are a new concept in Terraform 0.12.0, see the [Expressions documentation](https://www.terraform.io/docs/configuration/expressions.html) for full details.

 ## Update configuration to include a Container Instance resource